 A risk management plan is created, based on the college template.
 (See “CCC Travel Emergency Response Plan”).

-Lead faculty gives copies of the following, in either paper or electronic form, to the office of the VP of Instruction:
+Lead faculty gives copies of the following, in either paper or electronic form, to the office of the VP of Instruction and Student Services and the VP of Finance and Administration:

 the Emergency Response Plan